TheWover/donut/README.md

   <tr>
     <td><strong>-y</strong></td>
     <td><var>addr</var></td>
-    <td>Creates a new thread for the loader and continues execution at the address of host process.</td>
+    <td>Creates a new thread for the loader and continues execution at an address that is an offset relative to the host process's executable.
+The value provided is the offset.
+This option supports loaders that wish to resume execution of the host process after donut completes execution.</td>
   </tr>

   <tr>